GoogleCloudPlatform/marketplace-k8s-app-tools/docs/managed-updates.md

 ### How the installation works

-The main resources that get created by the install command:
+The main resources that get created by the install command are:

 - `Application` placholder resource.
 This will eventually be _updated_ by the deployer.
 Note that the resource uid would never change throughout the life of the installation.
-- KALM `Repository` resource, which points back to the GCS bucket containing the version metadata files.
-KALM controller lists files in this bucket to determine which versions of the app are available.
+- A KALM `Repository` resource, which points to the GCS bucket that contains the version metadata files.
+The KALM controller lists files in this bucket to determine which versions of the app are available.
-- KALM `Release` resource, which has a reference to the actual deployer image that will be used to install the application.
+- A KALM `Release` resource, which has a reference to the actual deployer image that will be used to install the application.
 Its spec captures the version to be installed.
-- A `Secret` which records the installation parameters.
+- A `Secret`, which records the installation parameters.
 - A `ServiceAccount` with proper permissions for running the deployer.

 ## Update your application

 Publish a new version of your application to the same GCS directory.
-Let's say the new release is `1.0.2`.
+For example, consider that the new release is `1.0.2`.

-KALM controller should soon detect the availability of the new version.
+The KALM controller should detect the availability of the new version.
-In GKE UI, you should see the "new version available" notification in the application and application list pages.
+In the GKE UI, you should see a "new version available" notification in the application and application list pages.
 You can use the UI to go through the update process.

-Alternatively, you can also update the app using CLI:
+Alternatively, you can update the app using CLI:

 ```shell
 # To update to the latest available version detected by KALM.